 Walsh began his career in 1979 at M.I.T. as a research assistant, teaching assistant and graduate resident advisor.
 From 1984-1988 he worked as a research assistant in the Wellman Laboratories at Harvard Medical School, Massachusetts General Hospital.
 In 1988 he became an assistant professor of Biomedical Engineering at Northwestern University, then professor in 2000.
 From 1996-97 Walsh was visiting professor, Institute d`Optique Appliquée, Ecole Polytechnique Fédérale de Lausanne, Switzerland.

-In 2002, he served as Northwestern's Associate Dean for Graduate Studies and Research and then in 2005 he became Senior Associate Dean of it's McCormick School.
-In 2007, he became the Vice-President for Research.
+In 2002, he served as Northwestern's Associate Dean for Graduate Studies and Research and then in 2005, he became Senior Associate Dean of it's McCormick School.
+In 2007, he served as the Vice-President for Research.
+In 2019, Walsh began his new role as Senior Advisor to the President for Research and Science.

 Walsh’s awards and honors include Vice-President and President, American Society for Lasers in Medicine and Surgery; William B. Mark Award, American Society for Lasers in Surgery and Medicine; Advisor of the Year Award, McCormick School of Engineering and Applied Sciences, Northwestern; The Keynote Speaker, 25th Anniversary Meeting of the American Society for Lasers in Medicine and Surgery; Fellow, American Institute for Medical and Biological Engineering; Teacher of the Year Award, McCormick School of Engineering and Applied Sciences, Northwestern; National Science Foundation Young Investigator Award; and many others.